 Few things rally a workplace like an office Halloween, but coordination matters.
 Digital calendars keep everyone looped in without messy email chains or sticky notes.
 And yes, options abound.
 But it’s best to use tools everyone can easily and freely access.

-This said, creating shared Google Calendar is simple.
+This said, creating a shared Google Calendar is simple.
 It gives each team member access with just an invite link.

 Pick a catchy name that signals “Halloween” and helps the calendar stand out.
 Enter your group’s emails.
 Set editing permissions for organizers, then hit send on invitations.
 With clear access, people can add tasks or see who’s bringing what at a glance.